CosmWasm/sylvia-book/src/basics/state.md

 New type:

 - [`Item<_>`](https://docs.rs/cw-storage-plus/1.1.0/cw_storage_plus/struct.Item.html) - this is
-just an accessor allowing us to read a state stored on the blockchain via the key "count" in our case.
-It doesn't store the state by itself.
+just an **accessor** that allows to read a state stored on the blockchain via the key **"count"** in our case.
+It doesn't hold any state by itself.

-In CosmWasm, the blockchain state is just massive key-value storage.
-The keys are prefixed with metainformation pointing to the contract which owns them (so no other contract can alter them), but even after removing the prefixes, the single contract state is a smaller key-value pair.
+In [CosmWasm](https://github.com/CosmWasm), the blockchain state is just a massive key-value storage.
+The keys are prefixed with metainformation, pointing to the contract which owns them (so no other contract can alter them), but even after removing the prefixes, the single contract state is a smaller key-value pair.

 ## Initializing the state

-Now that the state field has been added, we can improve our instantiate.
-We will make it possible for a user to add new admins at contract instantiation.
+Now that the state field has been added, we can improve the instantiation of our contract.
+We make it possible for a user to add an initial counter value at contract instantiation.

 ```rust,noplayground
 use cosmwasm_std::{Response, StdResult};